ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

   };

   inputs = {
-    # omit some configuration...
+    # Omit some configurations...
   };

   outputs = {
-    # omit some configuration...
+    # Omit some configurations...
   };
 }
 ```

-After the modification, run `sudo nixos-rebuild switch` to apply the updates.
+After making the modifications, run `sudo nixos-rebuild switch` to apply the updates.